lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

-# Use Cromwell & WDL for Pipelines
+# Use Cromwell & WDL to build workflows

 ### Why do this
  - USE the [cromwell](https://github.com/broadinstitute/cromwell) orchestration engine to scale your analysis job(s) - used at The Broad Institute and many other organizations world-wdie.